Farmer-Eds-Shed/Silage-Calculator/README.md

 # Silage Calculator

 Silage Calculator is a winter feed budget tool to help farmers ensure that they have an appropriate stock of silage feed for the comming winter.
+While it is most important that a farm has enough feed for the cattle housed over the winter it is also important not to carry too much more than required, as silage has a limited storage life especially in the form of bales.
+This tool can aid in planning of what additional feed will be required or if cattle or silage should be bought / sold to avoid wastage.

-The live link can be found here - https://farmer-eds-shed.github.io/Silage-Calculator/
+The link to the live site can be found here - [Silage Calculator](https://farmer-eds-shed.github.io/Silage-Calculator/)

 ![Am I Responsive Image](Docs/Readme_img/responsive-site.png)